Research Report Digest, Issue 7

 Author: Kathy Pezdek

-Read the complete report A Preliminary Study of How Plea Bargaining Decisions by Prosecution and Defense Attorneys Are Affected by Eyewitness Factors
+Read the complete report A Preliminary Study of How Plea Bargaining Decisions by Prosecution and Defense Attorneys Are Affected by Eyewitness Factors (pdf, 46 pages)

 Alternative Sentencing Policies for Drug Offenders: Evaluating the Effectiveness of Kansas Senate Bill 123, Final Report

 Authors: Don Stemen and Andres F. Rengifo